levi-tactik/wali-documentation/README.md

 ## **Comparison and Results - Speech-to-Text**
 ## Accuracy, Contextual Awareness, and Latency
+In generating these comparisons, the same configurations were applied to both models to ensure consistency.
+This included maintaining default hyperparameters such as temperature, top-p, and max tokens, thereby minimizing variability introduced by parameter adjustments.
+Additionally, both models were given the same prompt, which, while not ideal, allowed for a controlled evaluation of their ability to extract information accurately within a fixed structure.

+The prompts primarily centered on the quoting process, assessing whether the models could correctly extract the necessary data while adhering to a predefined format.
+The provided context, including relevant product details and the most recent questions previously asked by WALI, was also kept similar to ensure a fair comparison.
 ### Scenario 1 - "Make me a quote for 5 enterprise licenses"
 | Aspect         | GPT-4o                                                           | GPT-4o-mini                                                   |
 | -------------- | ---------------------------------------------------------------- | ------------------------------------------------------------- |